mloskot/mloskot/README.md

 Batch                            3         125         22          11        92
 ```

-The table was generated using [scc](https://github.com/boyter/scc) by @boyter - star it!
+The table was generated using [scc](https://github.com/boyter/scc) - star it!

 <!--
 **mloskot/mloskot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.